-Postgame blitz | NFL | Journal Gazette
+Postgame Blitz | NFL | Journal Gazette

 Passing

+Jameis Winston, Saints, had four touchdown passes as New Orleans beat Washington 33-22.

-Daniel Jones, Giants, went 28 of 40 for a career-high 402 yards and two touchdowns in a 27-21 overtime win over New Orleans.
+Aaron Rodgers, Packers, threw for 344 yards and two scores in Green Bay's 25-22 overtime win at Cincinnati.

-Jalen Hurts, Eagles, passed for a career-high 387 yards and two touchdowns in a 42-30 loss to Kansas City.
+Matt Ryan, Falcons, passed for 342 yards and two touchdowns in Atlanta's 27-20 win over the New York Jets in London.

-Lamar Jackson, Ravens, threw for 312 yards and a touchdown in a 23-7 win over Denver.
+Davis Mills, Texans, had three TD tosses and 312 yards in Houston's 25-22 loss to New England.

 Rushing